prgmng-challenge/encode-decode/README.md

 # Challenge Description
 To complete this challenge, you will study the code in encoder.hpp to understand how it enciphers messages, then write a complementary decoder that will decipher them.
-To work with the files, click "Clone/Download" and download as a ZIP folder to get a local copy of encoder.hpp and test.cpp to work with.
+To work with the files, click "Clone/Download" and download as a ZIP folder to get a local copy of encoder.hpp to work with.
+The file test.cpp is provided as an example.
 Your solution should be a header file named ```decoder.hpp```.
 This file should contain a function with the signature:
 ```c++
 string decoder(string input)